-Here are some ideas for drawing with Pre-K children.
+Here are some ideas for drawing with Pre-K and Preschool children.

 Black Ink & Colored Pencil